-Inspect the shaft for distortion, nicks or scratches.
+Inspect the shaft for distortion, nicks or scratches, or for thread damage on the impeller end.
 Dress small nicks and burrs with a fine file or emery cloth.
 Replace the shaft if defective.

 To prevent damage during removal from the shaft, it is recommended that bearings be cleaned and inspected in place.
 It is strongly recommended that the bearings be replaced any time the shaft and bearings are removed.